What are the characteristics of positive school and classroom communities? How can we develop and promote positive school and classroom communities?

 Strategy Reflection handout (attached)

 Greet participants at the door prior to beginning the professional development.
 This is a strategy that will be discussed later in the session and should be modeled at this time.
 As participants enter, ask them to sit with at least two people they do not know.
-Use the attached slide presentation to guide the session and display slide two for participants to view as they are seated.
+Use the attached Presentation Slides to guide the session.
+Display slide 2 for participants to view as they are seated.

-Once participants are all seated, display slide three.
-Following the Pick a Pic strategy, ask participants to find a picture on their phone or laptop that makes them smile and that reflects an element of their identity.
+Once participants are all seated, display slide 3.
+To begin the Pick a Pic strategy, ask participants to find a picture on their phone or laptop that makes them smile and that reflects an element of their identity.
 Have participants share the photo with their seated group and explain why they chose it.

-After participants have introduced themselves and explained the significance of their photo, ask them to upload their picture to the prepared Padlet board (slides four and five).
+After participants have introduced themselves and explained the significance of their photo, ask them to upload their picture to the prepared Padlet board (slides 4–5).

-Allow time for small groups to discuss these questions and share out to the whole group.
-After the larger discussion, display slide seven and pass out the attached Strategy Reflection handout.
+Allow time for small groups to discuss these questions and share out with the whole group.
+After the larger discussion, display slide 7 and pass out the attached Strategy Reflection handout.
 Ask participants to describe the Padlet activity on the handout as well as how it could be implemented in the classroom.

-Review the GEAR UP and session goals on slides eight and nine respectively.
+Review the GEAR UP and session goals on slides 8 and 9 respectively.
 Display slide 10.
-Frame the idea of building school community as actions that occur teacher to teacher, teacher to student, and student to student.
-Also discuss community and family relationships, but keep in mind that this professional development focuses on the specific relationships on slide 10.
+Frame the idea of building a school community as actions that occur teacher to teacher, teacher to student, and student to student.
+Also, discuss community and family relationships, but keep in mind that this professional development focuses on the specific relationships on slide 10.

 Allow about 10–15 minutes for groups to discuss the picture and fill out their chart.
 Once finished, have groups place or cluster all the picture A OPTICs on one wall, all picture B OPTICs on another wall, all picture C Optics on a third wall, and all picture D Optics on the fourth wall.

-Ask groups to choose a spokesperson for their chart and share all or part of what they observed as the corresponding slides (13–16) are displayed.
-You may either ask each group to share everything or ask each group to share specific letters, based on time available.
+Ask groups to choose a spokesperson for their chart to share all or part of what they observed.
+As you display slides 13–16, ask the spokesperson of the group whose image is displayed on the slide to share their observations.
+Based on the time available, you may either ask each group to share everything or ask each group to share specific letters.
 Share all OPTICs from each picture before moving on to the next picture.

-Pass out the Research Brief found in the attachments.
+Pass out the attached Research Brief.
 Ask groups to number off one through three to implement a Jigsaw strategy.
-Display slide 18 that divides the research brief into three parts according to each person's number.
-Display slide 19 that explains the Categorical Highlighting strategy.
+Display slide 18—the slide divides the research brief into three parts according to each person's number.
+Display slide 19 which explains the Categorical Highlighting strategy.
 Pass out two highlighters of different colors to each participant.
 As participants "jigsaw" the reading, ask them to highlight reasons for building community in one color and strategies for building community in another color.
-If highlighters are not available, participants can circle reasons for building community and underline strategies for building community.
+If highlighters are not available, participants can circle reasons for building a community and underline strategies for building a community.

 Have participants return to their Strategy Reflection handout.
-Display slide 21 and invite participants to reflect on the Jigsaw and Categorical Highlighting strategies, and their potential application in the classroom.
+Display slide 21 and invite participants to reflect on the Jigsaw and Categorical Highlighting strategies and their potential applications in the classroom.
 Discuss as a whole group.
 Display slide 22 and give participants an opportunity to take a break.

 Slides 23 and 24 contain brief video examples to reinforce the strategy modeled in the Engage phase.
 These strategies are also mentioned in the research brief regarding the importance of greeting students at the door.
 As the facilitator, determine if one or both videos are important for participants to view.
-The images on the slides link to the YouTube videos.
-Full URLs for the videos can be found in the slide notes, in the Resources section below, and here: This Teacher Has Different Handshakes with Each Student; 60-Second Strategy: TUMS at the Door
+The images on the slides link to the YouTube videos (This Teacher Has Different Handshakes with Each Student and 60-Second Strategy: TUMS at the Door).
+Full URLs for the videos can be found in the slide notes and in the Resources section below.

 Display slide 25.
 The research brief mentions several strategies for building community—ask participants to continue working on their Strategy Reflection handout, addressing these strategies in particular.
 Have participants note ideas for the strategies' application with students.
 Invite volunteers to share ideas about how they might use some of these strategies.